wigiwee/awesomely-selfhosted/sisyphus/apps/anytype/README.md

 copy etc/client.yml file to the client device and select the server to the self hosted and select client.yml file on the application while signing up/loggin in

+**note** : as long as STORAGE_DIR contents are intact the application will store the state irrespective to the container removal migration